Possible consequences

 • frostbite.

-What are the possible consequences of a red vigilance situation in the event of rain?
+What are the possible consequences of a red awareness level in the event of rain?

-In the event of rain, the red warning level (torrential rain warning) is announced when the rain is torrential
+In the event of rain, the red awareness level is announced when the rain is torrential

 • over 45 l/mwithin 6 hours